skip to main content

 Yes.
 Public schools are prohibited from denying undocumented students a free public education.
 (Plyler v.
 Doe (1982) 457 U.S. 202.)
 Under Plyler, the undocumented or non-citizen status of a student (or his/her parent or guardian) is irrelevant to that student’s entitlement to an elementary and secondary public education.

-Q: Can I ask a student questions regarding his/her immigration status?
+Q: Can I ask a student questions regarding his/her/their immigration status?

-No. The District should never ask a student, or the parent/guardian of the student, questions regarding citizenship or immigration status.
-(See U.S. Dept. of J. and U.S. Dept. of Ed.
-Fact Sheet: Information on the Rights of All Children to Enroll in School, https://www.justice.gov/sites/default/files/crt/legacy/2014/05/08/plylerfact.pdf.)
+No. The District should never ask a student, or a student’s parent/guardian, questions regarding citizenship or immigration status.
+(See Promoting a Safe and Secure Learning Environment for All: Guidance and Model Policies to Assist California's K-12 Schools in Responding to Immigration Issues at p.
+8.)
 A student’s citizenship or immigration status is not relevant in establishing residency requirements.
 (OCR Dear Colleague Letter, May 8, 2014.)

 Q: What kind of documents must an undocumented student provide to establish proof of residency for enrollment purposes?